 She blamed you unfairly for a missed deadline.
 So what?

 So what?
-Hurt feelings happen all day, ever day.
+Hurt feelings happen all day, every day.

 Manage the maelstrom.

 You need to proactively deal with your hurt feelings: your piqued sense of justice or fairness, fear, outrage, sadness, and even a certain pettishness because you’re a beautiful flower and you want to be admired, not trampled.

 So what?
 She’s a beautiful flower too.
 Get on the phone with her.
 Keep it brief.
 Share how her words or actions made you feel.
 Propose how you can have a stronger working relationship in the future.
 And forgive her.